 Current supply and demand

-Borrowers are more likely to pay off their mortgages
+Borrowers are still more likely to pay off their mortgages

 Warning signs of a market crash

-- Overpriced homes that outpace affordability, inflation and economic fundamentals
+- Overpriced properties that outpace affordability, inflation and economic fundamentals

 - Climbing subprime mortgage loan numbers